Icarus-afk/Cartographer/docs/troubleshooting.md

 1. Check the tool configuration syntax in `opencode.json` or `~/.config/opencode/config.jsonc`
 2. Verify the `cartographer` command works standalone
 3. Check that the `args` parameter matches how OpenCode passes arguments

+### MCP Server not connecting

+If using the MCP server (`cartographer mcp`):

+1. Make sure the server starts without errors
+2. Check that your AI assistant is configured to connect to a local MCP server
+3. Verify the `cartographer-mcp` command is on your PATH

 ### Output too long for LLM context